 Stay in hostels

 Hostels provide a great way to make friends and travel cheaply.
 With dorm rooms often costing between $10-$30 per night, you can make your budget travel that bit further PLUS the common areas and hostel bars provide an inviting space to meet new people.
 Hostelsclub has over 30,000 budget accommodation choices worldwide and offers an easy way to book online.
+Keep an eye out for Hostels with kitchen appliances like Instapots to avoid having to eat out.

 Sell, sell, sell!